Skip to main content

 docker tag worker registry.replicated.com/myapp/worker:1.0.1

-3. Push your private image to the Replicated registry:
+3. Push your private image to the Replicated registry using the following format:

 docker push registry.replicated.com/APPLICATION_SLUG/TARGET_IMAGE_NAME:TAG